top of page

 What Rheology Measurement Reveals

 Viscosity describes how easily a slurry flows, and yield-stress tells you how much force is needed before a slurry starts to move.
-Many mineral slurries are considered non-Newtonian, meaning that their viscoelastic properties change with changes to various process variables and conditions.
+Many mineral slurries are considered non-Newtonian, meaning that flow characteristics change with changes to various process variables and conditions, such as solids concentration, particle size distribution, ore mineralogy, flocculant response and chemistry.
+When rheological measurements are performed on underflow slurries, the appropriate constitutive model is the Herschel–Bulkley equation, which separates the true yield stress from non‑Newtonian viscous effects.

-Impact of Bed Level and Rheology on the Underflow Pumps
+Case Scenario: Bed Level and Rheology for Managing Underflow Pumps

 In thickeners, hydrostatic pressure is the gravitational force exerted by the slurry column.
 However, unlike pure liquids, slurries don't always transmit the entire tank’s load as hydraulic head because of how solids behave at different concentrations.
 The pressure at the bottom of the thickener does not equal the weight of all the slurry above.
 Only the hydraulically coupled portion transmits pressure at the bottom of the thickener.
 This is the key to understanding thickener behaviour because calculating the effective hydraulic head depends on what is inside the thickener and how it operates.